bundickm/TL_Resources/Unit 4/Sprint 3/Day 3.md

 ## End of Day
 Post the following:
 ```
-If you haven't seen it yet, check out the study guide here: <STUDY GUIDE HERE>

-I strongly encourage all of you to complete it so that you are fully prepared for the sprint challenge tomorrow.
+If you haven't done so already, please look over the training kit for tomorrow: <TRAINING KIT LINK>
 ```